Nikon D5500 Memory Card – Quick Recommendations

 What Size Memory Card is Best for the Nikon D5500?

 The D5500 is compatible with SDHC and SDXC cards.
 That means you can use a card with any amount of storage space that’s currently on the market.
-The most common sizes for now are 16GB, 32GB, 64GB, 128GB, 200GB, 256GB, and 512GB.
+The most common sizes, for now, are 16GB, 32GB, 64GB, 128GB, 200GB, 256GB, and 512GB.
 So if you want to put a 512GB SDXC card in it, knock yourself out.
+You can even go up to 1TB, but given the price of those for now, it’s probably excessive for this camera.

 One of the great features of the Nikon D5500, of course, is the resolution of its 24.2MP images.
 But that also means that the files are quite large, especially if you’re shooting in the 14-bit RAW mode.
 At that highest setting, the files will come out somewhere in the range of 25 to 35 megabytes, depending on the compressibility of the individual photos, and you can expect to get roughly 900 to 1000 photos on a 32GB card.
 If you’re shooting in JPG, the files are smaller, so you’ll fit more of them.

-In terms of what size to get, if you’re looking for the sweet spot of practicality and value, 32GB to 64GB is probably it at the moment.
-But 16GB will work just fine, as will this 512GB card.
-Larger memory cards mean you can fit more photos and videos on it, of course, but also means that if something goes wrong with the card there’s potential to lose more (all the more reason to backup your photos, of course).
+In terms of what size to get, if you’re only shooting photos and looking for the sweet spot of practicality and value, 32GB to 64GB is probably it at the moment.
+But 16GB will work just fine, as will backup your photos, of course).

+But if you plan on shooting any video, it’s worth considering a larger card.
 In terms of memory card write speed for recording video, the highest quality movie setting in the Nikon D5500–1080p60 on in the high-quality mode–creates video at a bitrate of about 37 Mbps.
-That’s not especially high–for comparison, many of the action cams like GoPros, for instance, record at up to 60 Mpbs in their 4K or high framerate modes—which is why you don’t necessarily need a cutting edge memory card with the fastest write speed in the D5500.
+That’s pretty low–for comparison, many of the action cams like GoPros, for instance, record at up to 100 MBps in their 4K or high framerate modes—which is why you don’t necessarily need a cutting-edge memory card with the fastest write speed in the D5500.

 What Do All Those Codes on SD Memory Cards Mean?